Features to Consider

 Are medical alert devices waterproof?

 Most wearable help buttons are waterproof, meaning they can be used safely in a tub or shower.
 Most on-the-go medical alert devices are water resistant.
 They can be safely exposed to a shower or rain, but should not be submerged.

 3. Are there any medical alert systems without monthly fees?

 Yes, there are a wide variety of medical alert systems that don’t charge a monthly fee.
 These systems are unmonitored, so by avoiding a fee, you will also forego the layer of protection that a monitoring center provides.

 Often, concerned family members purchase medical alert devices for their aging loved ones.
 Sometimes, an older adult will purchase one for themselves, especially when living alone, to enable them to age in place.
 Younger people living with disabilities or other health conditions also use medical alerts.

 5. Can medical alert devices be used for people with Alzheimer’s?

 Gain peace of mind and independence with a medical alert device.
-You can maintain your daily activities without fear of falling or suffering from a medical condition unnoticed.
-Any issue that may arise is just a button press away.
-Our list above will help you to find a medical device for your own needs, or if you are searching for one to get for an aging loved one.
+You can maintain your daily activities without fear of falling or suffering from a medical emergency that goes unnoticed.
+Assistance with any issue that may arise is just a button press away.
+Use our list above to find a medical alert device that best fits your own needs or those of an aging loved one.